BailFacile/laravel-challenge/README.md

 **➡️ Response**

-Should return updated Document on success or failure is document is locked
+Should return updated Document on success or failure if document is locked

 #### 4. Delete document

 **⚙️ Parameters**

 - Required `document_id` parameter
-- Only document that exists can be deleted
 - Only document that are not locked can be deleted

 **➡️ Response**

-Should success or failure of request
+Should return deleted Document on success or failure of request
 ## ⭐ Bonus

 #### Each document type should have corresponding blade template (view)